shanemileham/shanemileham.github.io/_kb/social/questions.md

 - Why?
 - When was the last time you...?

+< statements >
+< writing prompts >

+< So you can organize by what information you want to obtain (psych profile) or by what feeling it evokes (inspiration, pride, fear/etc, neutral) >

 ## Preferences (e.g. would you rather)
   - Given the choice of anyone in the world, whom would you want as a dinner guest?
   - Would you like to be famous?
 In what way?